myzlab/k-search-v2-docs/docs/select-statement/select/introduction.md

 ```

 Once all the conditions are added, the following corresponds to the `ELSE` clause, which is completely optional.
-This method receive a column or a value, as follow:
+This method receives a column or a value, as follow:

 ```java
 .elseResult(val(0))